arun-curriculum/Code-for-Non-Coders/README.md

 ##UX Design Lab
 - Take a few minutes to research an online business of your choice.
 - Write down at least 5 examples of good UX design, and at least 2 examples of bad UX design / improvements for the product.
 - Present to the class your findings.

-##Introduction to Front End Development
+##Introduction to HTML and CSS

 #####HTML and CSS
 - HTML and CSS work together to create the front end structure and design.
 - Front end frameworks and the grid system.

-#####JavaScript
-- JavaScript helps with page interactions such as animations and dynamic loading of content.
-- Datatypes
-- Variables
-- Functions
-	- Return
-- Alerts
-- Arrays
-- Loops - FOR loop

-##HTML Tags

 #####Tags:
 - Tags allow you to set up your document's structure.